 Our tradition honors the wild, and calls for service to the earth and the community.
-We value peace and practice non-violence, in keeping with the Rede, “Harm none, and do what you will.”
-We work for all forms of justice: environmental, social, political, racial, gender and economic.
+We work in diverse ways, including nonviolent direct action, for all forms of justice: environmental, social, political, racial, gender and economic.
+We are an anti-racist tradition that strives to uplift and center BIPOC voices (Black, Indigenous, People of Color).
 Our feminism includes a radical analysis of power, seeing all systems of oppression as interrelated, rooted in structures of domination and control.

 We welcome all genders, all gender histories, all races, all ages and sexual orientations and all those differences of life situation, background, and ability that increase our diversity.
 We strive to make our public rituals and events accessible and safe.
 We try to balance the need to be justly compensated for our labor with our commitment to make our work available to people of all economic levels.